awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 An encryption context is a set of key\-value pairs that contains additional contextual information about the data\.
 The encryption context is not encrypted\.
 When an encryption context is specified for an encryption operation, Amazon S3 must specify the same encryption context for the decryption operation\.
 Otherwise, the decryption fails\.
 AWS KMS uses the encryption context as [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) to support [authenticated encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-authenticated-encryption)\.
 For more information about the encryption context, see [Encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) in the *AWS Key Management Service Developer Guide*\.

-Amazon S3 automatically uses the object or bucket Amazon Resource Name \(ARN\) as the encryption context pair:
+By default, Amazon S3 uses the object or bucket Amazon Resource Name \(ARN\) as the encryption context pair:
 + **If you use SSE\-KMS without enabling an S3 Bucket Key**, the object ARN is used as the encryption context\.

   ```